-One of the biggest drawbacks to the iPhone camera is the fact that it lacks the manual aperture control.
-The ability to manually set the aperture is essential when you want to control the depth of field in your photos.
+One of the biggest drawbacks to the iPhone camera is the fact that it lacks manual aperture control.
+The ability to manually set the aperture is essential when you want to control depth of field in your photos.
 If you want to know how to blur background on iPhone camera, you need to know how to create a shallow depth of field.
-In this article you’ll find out how the same effect can be achieved through the use of various photo editing apps and techniques.
+In this article you’ll discover how create blurred backgrounds using various photo editing apps and techniques.

 What Is Depth of Field?